 2002-2009- Oversaw the Mechanics Training Program at the Jim Russell School at Infineon Raceway in Northern Calif.
 Was also Technical Director for car setup and development.

 1996-2000 - Started the Derek Daly Performance Driving Academy in las Vegas, was General Manager and Director of instruction.
 Director and Head Coach of the Team Green Academy driver search.
-MotorTrend Magazine voted the Derek Daly Performance Driving Academy as “the best driving school in America”
+MotorTrend Magazine voted the Derek Daly Performance Driving Academy as the best driving school in America in 1997.”

 1994-1996 - Freelance Driver Coach